This article has links to products and services we love, which we may make commission from.

 Gairloch

-Gairloch is home to one of the most scenic golf courses in the country (world), good luck focusing on your swing with views of the Isle of Skye ahead.
+Gairloch is home to one of the most scenic golf courses in the country (world); good luck focusing on your swing with views of the Isle of Skye ahead.

-Myrtyle Hotel is another popular choice in Gairloch.
+Myrtle Hotel is another popular choice.

 NC500 Scotland Beaches

-From Gairloch to Ullapool you are spoiled for beaches on the NC500.
+From Gairloch to Ullapool, you are spoiled for beaches on the NC500.

 Mellon Udrigle Beach (Wester Ross) is the first of that white sand and turquoise waters that legends talk of and I can confirm, it is no myth, they do exist.
-Bring a picnic and your camera, and kayak?

-Gruinard Bay (Ross and Cromarty) is slightly redder toned and larger.
 Both beaches have car parks close to the entrance point.
 Gruinard Bay requires a short walk downhill.

 Ullapool – The Big Village in Ross-shire